thorleifjacobsen/no.tjweb.opengarage/README.md

 ## Changelog

 - 1.1.2
+    - Lowered minimum poll rate, your choice if ur network is good enough.
-    - **In progress:** Bug where it would announce open then closed again after closing
+    - Fixed: Bug where it would announce closed, open and closed.
     - Vehicle state change now works.
 Sorry guys!
     - Fixed so settings syncronizes.
 They update on restart but pushes on every save.
 - 1.1.1